Enabling Windows File Compression on FPI/Logs/Temp folders (version 21.x and newer)

 Important Warning

 ⚠️ Only compress the specific folders listed below.
-Do NOT compress the entire NovaStor NovaBACKUP
+Do NOT compress the entire NovaStor NovaBACKUP parent folder - this will cause problems.

 Step-by-Step Instructions